 Before engaging in being full blown Naturopathic Doctor in her community – her education was further steeped in passion for Herbalism (has completed two Herbal apprenticeships), Homeopathy (had studied/worked with teachers in India, Africa and Europe) and Traditional Chinese Medicine (she did an additional 1.5 years of training at the Master’s level in Berkeley).
 She has also trained & done assistant teaching with three different teachers in Cranial Sacral work with 350 + hours~ and now 8 years clinical practice.

 Other training has included courses with Vandana Shiva in India, accessible Midwifery in Peru, many intensives in Ayurveda and with Paul Pitchford (author of Healing with Whole Foods).
 One of her deepest loves is being a student of Martin Prechtel’s at Bolads Kitchen, New Mexico since 2012.
-Recently she has also completed trainings in community at Tamera Healing Biotope, Portugal, and has been committed to sitting with the teachings of a local Haida Gwaii Shaman & Elder, with Coast Salish/Norse Shamanic Practitioner Betsy Bergstrom (has completed Betsy’s teacher training), with Simon Buxton at the Sacred Trust, UK on the Path of Pollen.
+Recently she has also completed trainings in Arvigo techniques of Maya Abdominal Massage (copyrighted) in Belize, has been committed to sitting with the teachings of a local Haida Gwaii Shaman & Elder, with Coast Salish/Norse Shamanic Practitioner Betsy Bergstrom (has completed Betsy’s teacher training), with Simon Buxton at the Sacred Trust, UK + the Path of Pollen.

 If you don’t find her in her garden, with her honeybees, or in her greenhouse clinic- expect that she is somewhere appreciating the ocean, the forest, hands in a weaving loom/learning a new instrument, or in faraway land hoping to learn something that will help her serve you, serve healing for us all.